Can A Generator Damage A Refrigerator?

 Avoid The Garage

 Never operate your generator inside or close to an open garage.
-You should also not start a portable generator inside the house as this may cause the risk of the poisonous carbon monoxide invading your home.
-Make sure that the device is at least 15-feet away from your house.
+You should also not start a portable generator inside the house as this may cause the risk of poisonous carbon monoxide invading your home.
+Make sure that the device is at least 15 feet away from your house.

-Do not place the device near open windows, including your neighbour’s.
+Do not place the device near open windows, including your neighbor’s.

 Read The Manual